CrimeCrime

 The grand jury indictment was presented to the district attorney's office on Monday, and a warrant was signed for Mumma's arrest.
 He was taken into custody in Summit County on Wednesday and has a $100,000 cash bond on the indictment, the district attorney's office said.

-Denver7 has requested a copy of the indictment.
+Denver7 requested and obtained a copy of the indictment.

 Gratton, 34, was last seen on the evening of April 15, 2025.
-In the days after her disappearance, her loved ones searched the metro for her.
+Her roommate reported her missing and in the days after her disappearance, her loved ones searched the metro for her.

 Honoring Jax Gratton: Community gathers for 'beautiful human being who should still be here'